REDUCE YOUR SHRINK – ARE YOU FOLLOWING THESE 7 BEST PRACTICES?

 With policies and procedures in place, as mentioned in #1, assessing your team’s compliance with them is critical.
 Regular audits of compliance with company policies will determine if training opportunities exist.
 Common areas to audit are operations, inventory control, physical security, cash compliance, and employee awareness.
 Audits can be conducted on-site or remotely through reviews of surveillance video.
 With your teams knowing of and participating in these audits, you are creating an additional deterrent for internal theft.

 5. Exception Based Reporting

-Tracking transactions doesn’t have to be manual.
-Let a savvy system like an exception-based reporting tool scan your point of sale and quickly identify possible fraudulent transactions, such as excessive refunds, voids, cancels, deletes and other high-risk transactions.
+Tracking transactions don’t have to be manual.
+Let a savvy system like an exception-based reporting tool scan your point of sale and quickly identify possible fraudulent transactions, such as excessive refunds, voids, cancels, deletes, and other high-risk transactions.
 Exception-based reporting systems aren’t only able to identify potential internal theft but also provide a deterrent for employees that are tempted to steal in this manner.

 6. Business Abuse / Employee Tip Line

 Not all employees are dishonest.
 Provide a confidential/anonymous way for employees to report suspicious behavior.
 A business abuse line is typically available 24/7 and answered by trained operators.
 When your employees feel comfortable having the means to be able to provide information regarding internal theft without feeling they are “telling” on someone they will be more likely to report possible internal theft.
 Having a business abuse line that is easily accessible lets all employees know that if they are doing something wrong it is likely someone will report it.